naistangz/Technical_Training/docs/Week9_Networking/README.md

     - If instance sends out a request, connection is tracked and the response is accepted regardless of inbound rules.
     - If traffic is allowed into instance, the response is allow out regardless of explicit outbound rules
     - SGs don't need rules to evaluate traffic because once a request is permitted, response is automatically permissed.
+- Bastion and app server both in public subnet but different security groups, for example bastion server we only give access to our IP (22), app server we gave access to any IP address (port 80 and 443).
+In public NACL we granted internet to public subnet, however because our bastion server has a security group, traffic would not be allowed in.
 - When creating a VPC, AWS automatically creates a default security group for it.
-- Firewall at EC2 level
+- Firewall at EC2 level.
 - Responsible for controlling the traffic in and out of your instances.
-- Inbound rules **stateful**, meaning in an EC2 instance in an SG with port 80, incoming traffic is allowed, regardless of any rules
+- Inbound rules **stateful**, meaning in an EC2 instance in an SG with port 80, incoming traffic is allowed, regardless of any rules.
 - Outbound rules can respond to HTTP request but cannot initiate an HTTP request e.g to update server.

 Both...